Kanikacoder13/Summer-Training-2026/Day-04.md

 - Understand the scope of variables in Python.
 - Differentiate between local and global variables.
 - Implement recursive functions for solving programming problems.
-- Work confidently with Python's built-in data structures.
+- Work with Python's built-in data structures.
-- Store and manipulate data using Lists, Tuples, Dictionaries and Sets.
+- Store and manipulate data using Lists, Tuples, Dictionaries, and Sets.
-- Apply data structures to organize and preprocess data efficiently.
+- Apply data structures for efficient data organization and processing.
-- Recognize the importance of these data structures in Artificial Intelligence and Machine Learning applications.

 ---

 ## Conclusion

-Today's session significantly enhanced my understanding of Python programming by covering advanced function concepts and introducing the most important built-in data structures.
-These concepts are fundamental for handling datasets, organizing information, and performing data preprocessing, making them essential for future Artificial Intelligence and Machine Learning projects.
+Today's session strengthened my understanding of advanced Python concepts by covering variable scope, recursion, and built-in data structures.
+The practical exercises improved my ability to organize, process, and manage data efficiently, providing a strong foundation for future AI & ML programming tasks.